CristhianMotoche/cristhianmotoche.github.io/posts/2016-12-02-Organize-my-time.md

 ---
-title: How to organize my tasks
+title: How to organize my tasks for being productive
 date: 2016-12-02 14:06:22
 tags: en
-description: This is the way I organize my tasks.
+description: This is the way I organize my tasks to feel more productive.
 ---

 # Introduction
-If you ever had problems with your tasks and sometimes you find yourself doing nothing, this guide may help you.
+If you ever had problems with your tasks and sometimes you find yourself doing nothing, this guide might help you.
 I've had this kind of problems my whole life.
 I'm a student of Systems Engineering and I've learnt a few things about managing proyects and I realized that I can use that to manage my life.
-There is a methodology called [Scrum](https://en.wikipedia.org/wiki/Scrum_(software_development) and I've used a few of its ideas to organize my time.
 Do you wanna know how?
 Let's continue reading! :D

 # What to do?
 ## Write your tasks down